-If you’re buying a house, however, you want something much more personal – a home that has all of the things you need to support your unique daily life.
+If you’re buying or building a house, however, you want something much more personal – a home that’s interesting and different and that has all of the things you need to support your family’s unique lifestyle.

-They also ask me to leave out the stuff they don’t need – the formal living rooms, dining rooms, the powder rooms with the little balls of soap in the seashell bowl.
+They also ask me to leave out the stuff they see in spec homes but don’t need – the formal living room, formal dining room, the powder room with the little balls of soap in the seashell bowl.

-The whole point of this article is that a unique and interesting home, designed to closely fit the needs of your particular family, will very likely appeal to other families someday, too.
+My experience however, is very different.
+I’ve learned that a unique and interesting home, designed to closely fit the needs of your particular family, will very likely appeal to other families someday.

 This client had some specific needs, including accommodating a handicapped family member.
 We designed an unusual home with a screened porch facing the street, no formal entry foyer, a first-floor home office that converted to a handicapped-accessible bedroom, and a garage you could park sideways in.